Masaurhi: Entertainment

-There is a movie theatre too, named Sandhya Talkies.
+There is a movie theatre, named Sandhya Talkies.
 There are many playing grounds in Masaurhi, one of them is The Historical Gandhi Maidan (not to be confused with the one in Patna) and has its historical significance for the arrival of Mahatma Gandhi in late 1930s.

 Festival

 Chhath is very important festival of this region.
 Masaurhi' manichak Sun Temple is very old and famous temple.
 There is one pond where people offering Chhath ritual.

 Masaurhi is mostly driven by social harmony of Hindu and Muslim culture.
 Both observes own festival in large scale.

 Transport

 Masaurhi is connected with road and rail.
 It is only 30 km south from Patna and can be reached through National Highway 83.
-Nearest airport is Jay Prakash Narayan International Airport, Patna.
+Nearest airport is Jay Prakash Narayan Airport, Patna.

 Roadways

 The subdivision is connected with neighbouring subdivision, districts and with major cities outside the state.
 National Highway No.83 (Patna—Masaurhi–Jehanabad–Gaya–Bodhgaya–Dobhi) and State Highway No.1 passes through the Subdivision.
 National Highway no. 83 is a part of Budhha circuit road.
 Masaurhi–Pali Road, Masaurhi–Ekangarsaray–Biharsharif Road is also a very important road.

 There are three bus stations in Masaurhi: